coblox/workshop-material/README.md

 ## During the workshop

 1. Open Postman and import the collection and environment from the `/postman` folder.
-2. Follow the instructions to start the environment and do a swap. (for later reference you can check the README of [create-comit-app](https://github.com/comit-network/create-comit-app))
+2. Follow the instructions to start the environment and do a swap (see: [create-comit-app](https://github.com/comit-network/create-comit-app)).

 ### Postman Collections